 - Meniere’s Syndrome

-Treatment starts with an assessment at our clinic and a review of your medical history.
+Vestibular rehabilitation physio treatment starts with an assessment at our clinic and a review of your medical history.
 We’ll look at factors such as balance, visual stability, neck mobility, gait and inner ear, among others.
-From this we develop a course of action, all designed to improve your function in routine activities as well as your overall quality of life.
+From this we develop a course of action for vestibular physiotherapy, all designed to improve your function in routine activities as well as your overall quality of life.
 In the majority of instances we see patients who undergo vestibular rehabilitation (either on its own or in tandem with other treatment) overcome balance and dizziness issues.